Micro learning is a short, focused learning nugget (Short 10–15-minute sessions) that is designed to meet a specific learning outcome.

 It reinforces the need for constant risk assessment of hazards at workplace.
 Specifically, it uses a scenario to help learners identify a potential hazard and prompts the right action through the feedback.

-It re-affirms that conflicts at workplace are common and will occur because of different perspectives team members have, it effectively conveys the importance of identifying these conflicts and ascertaining ways to resolve them.
+It re-affirms that conflicts at the workplace are common and will occur because of different perspectives team members have, it effectively conveys the importance of identifying these conflicts and ascertaining ways to resolve them.

 As an instructional technology, micro learning focuses on the design of micro learning activities through micro steps in digital media environments, which already is a daily reality for today’s knowledge workers.